Skip to content

 No, and Verdikt does not claim to be.
 The desk research dimensions (market, competitive, regulatory, economic) can be substantially handled by AI tools.
 The customer dimension is something you should still validate directly.
 Verdikt's reports cover the desk research so you can focus your time on talking to real buyers.
 ValidatorAI similarly does not substitute for primary research with real buyers.

-Can I use the Verdikt memo as part of a pitch deck?
+Can I use the Verdikt memo as part of a launch plan?

-Directly, no. The Verdikt memo is the underlying analysis, not a pitch deck.
-The right way to use it is as the source for the market, competition, and risk sections of your deck, with every claim already cited.
-Founders typically pull the bottoms-up market sizing, the named kill criterion (often reframed as a risk slide), and the competitive map directly from the memo into their deck.
-The citation pack lets investors verify the numbers without back-and-forth.
+Yes.
+The Verdikt memo is the underlying analysis.
+The right way to use it is as the source for the market, competition, build plan, and GTM sections of your launch documents, with every claim already cited.
+Founders typically pull the bottoms-up market sizing, the named risk thresholds, and the competitive map directly from the memo into their planning.
+The citation pack lets anyone verify the numbers without back-and-forth.

 PUT IT TO WORK

 Test your own idea.
-Get a verdict in under one hour.
+Get a cited verdict with named risks.

 Start a verdict